 The broad purpose of the duty is to ensure that advancement of equality and good relations between our diverse communities are at the forefront of our day to day business.

 In order to ensure that work and progress on Equality is visible and transparent; Lancashire Constabulary is obligated to comply with ‘specific duties’ as set out in Section 153 of the Equality Act 2010:

 - Publish information to show compliance with the Equality Duty (annually).

 - Set and publish one or more equality objectives that it thinks it need to achieve to further any of the aims of the general duty.
 This should be carried out at least every four years.

-In the past, Equality has implied sameness and this is not reflective or a true representation of how our communities experience the everyday world.
-By valuing difference and embracing inclusion, we can respect, nurture and value the diversity of our communities.
+In the past, 'equality' has implied sameness and this is not reflective or a true representation of how our communities experience the everyday world.
+By valuing difference and being inclusive, we can respect, nurture and value the diversity of our communities.